I love living in Orange County, don’t you?

 By “affordable” we mean housing that costs lower-income people 30 percent or less of their gross household income – the definition used by the Department of Housing and Urban Development.
 Various programs serve households earning 80 percent, 60 percent or 30 percent or less of Area Median Income which is around $65,700 in Orange County.
 To make it real, the most a family of four can earn to qualify for these programs is $52,550; most households served earn far less.

 Last spring 11 local housing organizations banded together to create the Orange County Affordable Housing Coalition.
 Working in partnership we hope to be more effective in designing and advocating for effective and sustainable solutions to increasing affordable housing opportunities.
-Our 2014 goals include:• Obtaining dedicated sources of local funding for the development and preservation of affordable housing;
+Our 2014 goals include:

 We are a great community but can be better by becoming more diverse and inclusive.
 It’s hard and will take planning, partnership, political will, and most importantly, public support.
 You can make a difference by telling your elected leaders to support policies and funding that create more affordable housing opportunities and by volunteering with and donating to the members of the Orange County Affordable Housing Coalition.